ManojkumarKB/CarrerDevelopmentApp/README.md

 # CarrerDevelopmentApp
-This app is for carrer development
+This app is for carrer development\

+Android App project